 Get everything you need to redo your bathroom (or any other home project) at this store that's been here since 1954.

 Make your house magazine-photo-shoot worthy

 Traditional rugs made by hand from cultures around the world make this space a feast for the eyes.
 These experts also offer appraisals and repairs, in case your rug needs a little doctoring.

 The blend of Asian and Southwest aesthetics is accentuated to the max here.
 Find furniture, shearling rugs and everyday objects.

 851 St. Michael's Drive, 428-0223, evalleyshelter.org/giving/barkin-retail-stores

-Get a vintage nightstand or a beautiful painting for cheap, and support the Española Valley Humane Society at the same time.
+Get a vintage nightstand or a beautiful painting for cheap in this airy showroom, and support Española Humane at the same time.

 A warehouse full of pre-loved furniture and décor worth sifting through.

 Modern minimalist plates, cups and sets as well as witty accessories.
 Their low-profile furniture is delivered free anywhere in the state.